What Can Spectators Expect?

 Competing horses will show in Saddleseat, Huntseat and Western disciplines, and horses and Hackney ponies will pull carts and buggies.
 Horses will demonstrate varying gaits from big, strong trots to slow steady jogs.
 Some will demonstrate the smooth slow-gait and or the exhilarating and high-speed rack.
 Depending on each class, horses and ponies are judged on manners, performance, conformation and quality.
 Some classes are judged on the abilities and presence of the rider instead of the horse.

-Horses who ride within hunter/jumper classes are known for their agility and athleticism.
+Horses who compete in hunter and jumper classes are known for their agility and athleticism.
 Warmbloods and Thoroughbreds are the most common breeds for these types of competition.
 The terms “hunter” and “jumper” refer to the horses’ type of competition.

 Jumpers compete over an intricate and unique series of jumps up to five-plus feet high for speed and accuracy.
 Their goal is to have the quickest time possible while knocking down the fewest fence rails.
 The different jumper divisions reflect different fence heights based on the level of the horse.